thesps/GlobalCorrelator/README.md

  * the reading of the output in the 360 MHz domain is synchronized to a delayed version of the start of writing inputs from the 360 MHz domain, so that the latency in the 360 MHz domain is fixed irrespectively of the phase between the two clocks and the time it takes to make the two clock domain crossings.
 The price for this is that the design is conservative on the latency, potentially waits a bit more before starting to read the outputs.

 A vhdl testbench simulation in vivado can be run with `test/run_vhdltb.sh` run with `stream-cdc-pf-puppi` as argument.
- * The first PF & Puppi outputs arrive at frames 169 and 217 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi)
+ * The first PF & Puppi outputs arrive at frames 170 and 218 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi)
- * For a reduced set of inputs (20 tracks, 12 calo) the frames become 162 and 202.
+ * For a reduced set of inputs (20 tracks, 12 calo) the frames become 163 and 203.

-Resource usage (emp framework, payload):
+Resource usage from emp framework, payload (might not be 100% up to date):
 |  Tk/Calo/Mu  |   Total LUTs   |   Logic LUTs   |   LUTRAMs   |     SRLs    |       FFs      |    RAMB36   |    RAMB18   |   URAM   | DSP48 Blocks |
 |--------------|----------------|----------------|-------------|-------------|----------------|-------------|-------------|----------|--------------|
 |  30/20/4     | 245570(20.77%) | 236304(19.99%) |    0(0.00%) | 9266(1.57%) | 372574(15.76%) |  204(9.44%) |   10(0.23%) | 0(0.00%) | 1220(17.84%) |